riman7/live-chat/README.md

 ### Backend:
 - **Node.js**: Runtime environment for server-side JavaScript.
 - **Express.js**: Framework for backend routing and logic.
+   - Middlewares: body-parser, multer (used for uploading files.), express session, dotenv
 - **Socket.IO**: WebSocket library for real-time data transfer.
 - **EJS**: Templating engine for rendering dynamic HTML pages.
 - **MongoDB** (or your preferred database): Used to store user and chat data.